quintype/metrics-collection/push-alb-stats-to-app-optics/Readme.md

 This project is an AWS lambda designed to listen to S3 upload events, process data in memory, then upload the statistics to app optics.

+This project uses Go 1.11 (as it uses go modules)

 ## Deployment

 This project is aimed to be deployed as an AWS lambda to execute on S3 file upload.
 Do remember to do the following: